erenovic/Mastermind-Game/README.md

 # Mastermind-Game
-An implementation of the Master Mind Game.
+An implementation of the Master Mind Game in MATLAB.

 Mastermind is the popular number guessing game.
 Person A picks a four-digit number, where any numeral is not repeated in more than one digit.
 Person B tries to